Some traffic returns to roads as India eases virus lockdown

 The ease in restrictions comes as the federal government gives states more control in deciding the nature of the lockdown and the power to classify areas as certain types of COVID-19 zones based on the spread and severity of cases.

+The air quality in New Delhi remained in the “moderate” category on Monday, with the overall Air Quality Index hovering a touch above the 170s, according to the government’s air quality monitoring system.

+New Delhi, known along with other Indian cities for its poor air quality, had enjoyed a spell of clean air after India announced the lockdown in late March.
+But the reopening of factories in the capital’s outskirts has again led to a deterioration of air quality in one of the world’s most polluted cities.

-India recorded its biggest single-day surge on Monday with 5,242 new cases of the coronavirus and 157 deaths.
+India recorded its biggest single-day coronavirus surge on Monday with 5,242 new cases, along with 157 deaths.
 India has confirmed a total of more than 96,000 cases, the most in Asia, including 3,029 deaths.

 Most of the cases have been in the major cities, with Mumbai, India’s financial hub and home to Bollywood, registering almost 20% of the total infections.